dhelonious/BibTeXTools/Readme.md

 Some useful commands for writing and maintaining BibTeX files in Sublime Text 3

-# BibtexTools
+# BibTeXTools

 This packages provides basic commands for formatting and sorting the entries in BibTeX files.
 It also includes a command to fetch BibTeX entries from a DOI in the clipboard.
 BibTeX entries are formatted according to the settings, where all fields in each entry type and their order are defined.
 Apart from the default BibTeX fields some common BibLaTeX fields like `doi`, `url`, and `addendum` are supported out of the box.
 Additional fields and entry types can be added in the user settings.

+BibTeXTools should be considered as a complement for [LaTeXTools](https://github.com/SublimeText/LaTeXTools) package, which already provides syntax highlighting for BibTeX files.

 ## Commands